Jeunese/jeunese.github.io/docs/overview.md

 ## In-product content development

-As well as creating product documentation, IX technical authors typically help write and review user-friendly in-product content for end-users in a UX writing capacity.
+As well as creating product documentation, IX technical authors typically help write and review user-friendly in-product content in a UX writing capacity.

 UX writing is the process of creating in-product content for the UI of digital products to help the end-user interact with it.
 Here, we're concerned with UI copy, visual design, and interactions with the UI itself.

 Many technical writing principles apply to UX writing, and both product documentation and in-product content needs to conform to a company's voice and tone.

-It is thus common to ask technical writers to advise on aspects of UX writing.
+It's thus common to ask technical writers to advise on aspects of UX writing.
 However, not all technical writers will take on the role of a UX writer, and UX writers will typically focus on the design of the product rather than writing the product documentation that comes with it, as technical writers do.

 Technical writers collaborate *with* designers to contribute to the UI for an effective and engaging user experience.
 In collaboration with PD and the PM, IX can be asked to: